 - Start working on your specialization.

-After a settled employment many individuals will have the opportunity to become permanent residents of Canada.
+After settled employment, many individuals will have the opportunity to become permanent residents of Canada.

 - You must be a full-time student.